th-we/deskflow-wiki/Bounties.md

-Deskflow development is supported by a bounty program, sponsored by [Synergy](https://symless.com/synergy).
+Deskflow development is sponsored by [Synergy](https://symless.com/synergy).

 [![Sponsored by: Synergy](https://raw.githubusercontent.com/deskflow/deskflow-artwork/b2c72a3e60a42dee793bd47efc275b5ee0bdaa5f/misc/synergy-sponsor.svg)](https://symless.com/synergy)

-We've used [Algora](https://algora.io/deskflow/home) as our main platform for managing bounties.
-However, we are not tied exclusively to a platform.
-If you prefer to be sponsored through [GitHub Sponsors](https://github.com/sponsors), let us know.
+There are three ways that funds are distributed to open source development:
+1. [Algora](https://algora.io/deskflow/home) is our main platform for managing bounties and tips.
+2. [GitHub Sponsors](https://github.com/sponsors) is used when developers prefer receiving tips this way.
+3. Sponsorship of foundations such as [GNOME Foundation](https://en.wikipedia.org/wiki/GNOME_Foundation) and [KDE e.V.](https://en.wikipedia.org/wiki/KDE_e.V.)

-Developers who are unable (or prefer not) to accept a bounty, for example, those working at open source companies (such as Red Hat), can elect to have Synergy donate the bounty amount to a foundation of their choice (e.g. [KDE e.V.](https://en.wikipedia.org/wiki/KDE_e.V.) or [GNOME Foundation](https://en.wikipedia.org/wiki/GNOME_Foundation)).
+Developers who are unable (or prefer not) to accept a bounty or tips, for example, those working at open source companies (such as Red Hat), can elect to have Synergy donate the bounty amount to a foundation of their choice.

+We're also open to other means of distributing funds to contributors.
+Join us on [Matrix](https://matrix.to/#/#deskflow-general:matrix.org) if you'd like to discuss funding.

 # Claiming a Bounty

 Developers who complete a bounty can claim the reward directly through Algora.
+Those who contributed partially to a bounty can also receive tips.
 Alternatively, they may choose the donation option described above.

 # Find Bounties